trubrics/trubrics-sdk/docs/validations/save_trubric.md

 # Save validations as a trubric

+!!!warning "trubrics>1.4.2"
+    Validations in Trubrics will soon be moved to another repository.
+For trubrics>1.4.2 users, please install all validations dependencies with:
+    ```
+    pip install "trubrics[validations]"
+    ```

 A `Trubric` is a list of validations that represents the gold standard a model must conform to.
 It also holds metadata about the [model](models.md) and [DataContext](data_context.md) that it has been run against.
 Once a `Trubric` has been saved (as .json), it can then be rerun against any other [model](models.md) and [DataContext](data_context.md) combination.

 ## 1. Save a Trubric